dpasse/vegetable_lasagna/projects/regex_gp/README.md

 1. Split a document into sections where each section has similar formatting.
 2. Produce regex expressions to pull data points out from each section.
+3. Create a luigi pipeline to handle the process.

 #### Notebooks